 Quickly pulls water from the air (even in cold conditions) Very simple to use Auto-setting function works well

-It’s taken a while, but De’Longhi has been working on the noisiness of its dehumidifiers for many years, and it seems that it has finally succeeded with the DNC65.
+It’s taken a while, but De’Longhi has been working on its dehumidifiers’ noisiness for many years, and it seems that it has finally succeeded with the DNC65.

 A highly efficient model, if you’re searching for a dehumidifier that is as quiet as it is efficient, then the DNC65 could be the model for you.
 With an output of 34dB, its levels are impressive for a machine as sizeable as this, although this is largely due to the fact that it has no compressor.

 That said, it is also rather compact and measures in at 17x29x47cm, making it somewhat smaller than the DEX12.
-With a two-litre tank, however, it will need emptying fairly regularly.
-Weighing just 6.5kg, the machine is very easy to move around and can easily extract moisture from a room of 55 cubic meters.
+With a two-litre tank, however, it will need emptying reasonably regularly.
+Weighing just 6.5kg, the machine is straightforward to move around and can easily extract moisture from a room of 55 cubic meters.

 In all, this is a highly compact and efficient dehumidifier that is perfect for those searching for a quieter model.